apetros/RAMSES_doc/data/solver_settings.rst

    :param num: Number of threads.
 Should be less than the physical cores of your system.
 Default is 1.
    :type num: int

+.. function:: $FIN_DIFFER C1 C2 ;

+   Defines numerical differentiation step used for the Jacobian calculations.

+   :param C1: constant C1 for numerical evaluation of Jacobian (user-defined blocks).
+Default 1e-5.
+   :type C1: float
+   :param C2: constant C2 for numerical evaluation of Jacobian. where change in x = max( C1 |x|, C2).
+Default 1e-5.
+   :type C2: float

+.. function:: $SPARSE_SOLVER name ;

+   Defines the solver used for the sparse system solution.

+   :param name: 'ma41' or 'KLU'.
+Default is 'KLU'.
+   :type name: str

+.. function:: $SKIP_CONV bool ;

+   Defines if the converged blocks are skipped to accelerate the simulation.

+   :param bool: T of F. Default is F.
+   :type bool: boolean

+.. function:: $FULL_UPDATE bool ;

+   Defines if the Jacobian matrices will be updated at every iteration.

+   :param bool: T of F. Default is F.
+   :type bool: boolean